 Self-Employed Allowable Expenses

-What Qualifies as an Expenses for Self-Employed
+What Qualifies as Expenses for Self-Employed

 How can I reduce my Self Assessment Tax bill by Claiming Expenses?